-Approximately 60%-70% of the Authority's funding is provided by federal and state capital and operating grants.
+Approximately 90% of the Authority's funding is provided by federal and state capital and operating grants for fiscal year 2021.

 Cash and Cash Equivalents

 For purposes of the statement of cash flows, the Authority considers all highly liquid debt instruments purchased with an initial maturity of three months or less to be cash equivalents.